 The entire screen would look as follows.
 I am creating an addon domain by name ‘myaddon.com’.

 Once all the required details are filled in, just click ‘Add Domain’.
 You will receive a confirmation as shown below.
 If the domain creation fails, the exact error message will be displayed instead.

 A Parked Domain is a domain which will have a different name from the main domain but will display the same contents as that of the main domain.
 For example, if your main domain name is abc.com and you want to create another domain named xyz.com with same contents, then you can easily do so by creating an Alias (formerly known as Parked Domain) through cPanel.
 This relieves you from the headache of creating another domain and uploading all contents again.
 The browser bar will display xyz.com and automatically display the contents of abc.com.
 When you create a parked domain, no other folders or logins or anything extra is created (as it happens in the addon domains).
 It is same as the main domain itself and shares everything with the main domain, the only difference being in the domain name.

 Let us now see how a Domain Alias or a Parked Domain can be created through cPanel.
 Login to your cPanel account and go to Domains -> Aliases

 Click on Aliases which will take you to the domain creation page.
 The process is simple, just enter the new domain name that you wish to create and click ‘Add Domain’.

-Once the Alias is created successfully, you will receive a confirmation message as follows.
+Once you create the Alias successfully, you will receive a confirmation message as follows.
 If there were any errors, the exact error message will be displayed.

-Once a new domain is created, whether it be addon or parked, you will have to edit the DNS of the domain to point to the new IP Address.
-This can be done at the registrar and most hosting companies also provide this option.
+Once you created a new domain, whether it be an addon or parked, you will have to edit the DNS of the domain to point to the new IP Address.
+We can do it at the registrar and most hosting companies also provide this option.